Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Multi-hop Wi-Fi Networks

 The primary design goal for IEEE 802.11 networks is to be a single-hop access network.
-However, it can also be used in a variety of multihop settings (e.g., ad hoc, mesh, sensor, vehicular) either using the mainline standard (802.11a/b/g/n/ac/ax) or a dedicated amendment (such as 802.11ah for \ac{IoT}).
-Research papers dealing with multihop settings often either do not specify the underlying technology, assume a generic \ac{CR} technology, assume heterogeneous networks (e.g., 802.11 and \ac{LTE}), or use an alternative technology (which could theoretically be replaced by WiFi).
-One of the reasons for this is that the key multihop problem (routing) is beyond the scope of 802.11.
-Therefore, in the following, we provide only a brief overview of how \ac{ML} can be applied in such settings with an emphasis on pointing the reader towards relevant surveys and tutorials.
-Indeed, an overview of using \ac{ML} in multihop wireless settings could be a topic for a whole, separate survey.
+However, it can also be used in a variety of multi-hop settings (e.g., ad hoc or vehicular) either using the mainline standard (802.11a/b/g/n/ac/ax) or a dedicated amendment (such as 802.11ah for \ac{IoT} and 802.11p for vehicular networks).
+Research papers dealing with multi-hop settings often either do not specify the underlying technology, assume a generic \ac{CR} technology, assume heterogeneous networks (e.g., 802.11 and \ac{LTE}), or use an alternative technology (which could theoretically be replaced by Wi-Fi).
+One of the reasons for this is that the key multi-hop problem, routing (Figure~\ref{fig_adhoc}), is beyond the scope of 802.11.
+Therefore, in the following, we provide only a general overview of how \ac{ML} is applied in various multi-hop settings: ad hoc, mesh, sensor, vehicular, and relay networks.
+We point the reader towards relevant surveys and tutorials in each area and note that a detailed overview of using \ac{ML} in multi-hop wireless settings could be the topic of a separate survey.